-The Fordley curriculum is purposefully sequenced and interconnected.
-Children are empowered to make better sense of new material and build a deeper understanding.
-Our curriculum provides all children with creative and purposeful learning experiences which are knowledge rich and meaningful through being part of a coherent learning journey.
+The Fordley curriculum is purposefully sequenced.
+Children are empowered to make better sense of new material and proactively build a deeper understanding.
+Our curriculum aims to provide all children with creative and purposeful learning experiences which are knowledge rich and meaningful through being part of a coherent learning journey.
 Children are taken beyond their own contexts to deepen their understanding of the world around them.
 They are introduced to new concepts and experiences so that they develop a rich cultural capital and become confident young citizens of the world.

 Our Curriculum is designed to narrow the gap for disadvantaged children.
 Our commitment to equity and social justice is the foundation of all that we do, and our curriculum is used as the vehicle for filling the gaps in knowledge and experiences that children may have.
 We strongly believe that all children have the right to experience a rich curriculum that this is key to enabling social engagement and lifelong learning.